dart-lang/language/working/unquoted-imports/feature-specification.md

 The `part of` directive allows a library name after `of` instead of a string literal.
 With this proposal, that syntax is now ambiguous.
-Is it interpreted as a library name, or as an unquoted URI that should be desugared to a URI?
+Is it interpreted as a library name, or as an unquoted URI that should be converted to a URI?
 In other words, given:

 ```dart